makrai/notes/zhou2106-finetune-bert-acl22.md

   * For the higher layers, we find that the Pearson between the original representation and the fine-tuned one is surprisingly high (more than 0.5),
 * this reinforces the notion that fine-tuning does
-  * not change the representation arbitrarily.
-Instead, it
+  * not change the representation arbitrarily
-  * attempts to preserve the relative positions the labels
+  * attempts to preserve the relative positions of the labels
   * ie encodes task-specific information, yet it largely preserves the pre-trained information encoded in the representation